 In order to achieve the goals of the Paris Agreement, deep decarbonisation of the In order to achieve the goals of the Paris Agreement, deep decarbonisation of the transport sector is necessary.
 This analysis looks at the commitments and goals countries are setting to decarbonise the sector within their Nationally Determined Contributions (NDCs) and long-term low greenhouse gas emission development strategies (LTS) submitted to the United Nations Framework Convention on Climate Change (UNFCCC).
-It is based on the documents included in this Tracker of Climate Strategies for Transport, as of 12 October 2021.
+It is based on the documents included in this Tracker of Climate Strategies for Transport, as of 23 July 2023.

 |For information on the background of this project, please refer to this page.
 We encourage you to use the database for your own work and research.
 Find relevant instructions in this how-to use guide.
 Key insights and good practices of this analysis can be retrieved here.|

 This analysis is structured along the following questions:

 As of 23 July 2023, a total of 16 second NDCs and 132 updated NDCs, representing 174 countries, have been submitted to the UNFCCC.
 The European Union submitted an updated NDC on behalf of the 27 member states of the EU.
 The countries that have handed in second generation NDCs account for nearly all economy-wide and transport CO2 emissions.